Cut and run: How U.S. stocks react in Fed easing cycles

 Of the past eight easing cycles since 1981, four have been identified as “insurance” cycles, when problems loomed but the economy was not in a recession, while four occurred when the economy was entering, or already in, recession, according to research from Allianz Global Investors.

-After a year, the benchmark S&P 500 rose an average of 20.4% during insurance cycles, while the index fell an average of 10.2% during pre-recession cycles, according to Allianz.
+After a year, the benchmark S&P 500 .SPX rose an average of 20.4% during insurance cycles, while the index fell an average of 10.2% during pre-recession cycles, according to Allianz.

 (Graphic: Easing cycles not created equal - here)